-You would most likely Not meet the diagnostic criteria for Bipolar disorder.
+You would most likely Not meet the diagnostic criteria for a Bipolar disorder.

 You have answered this self-report questionnaire in such a way as to suggest that you do not likely currently suffer from a bipolar or depressive disorder.
 You should not take this as a diagnosis or recommendation for treatment in any way, though.
 You experience the normal ups and downs of life.